tuckerweibell/recipe/packages/recipe/src/components/EzField/EzField.md

 Allows the user to pick a date from a popup calendar or enter their own date directly into the input field.
 Use `type="date"` to enable the user to pick a date from a popup calendar.

+Dates in this component are displayed with the format `MM/DD/YYYY`.

 ```jsx
 () => {
   const [date, setDate] = React.useState('01/01/2020');